PMoureu/iph/README.md

 iph.go(var_after)
 ```

-# NOTES
+# TIPS

-- The tree displays filtered members by default (select a node and change filter in the datagrid to display all members)

-- Use keyboard shorcuts to focus nodes in the tree (first letter)
+- Use keyboard to focus nodes in the tree (first letter)

-- Filter the rows in datagrid or change the template to display all members
+- Filter the rows in datagrid, or change the template to display all members

-- Analysis and output details are based on templates, so it's easy to add new types/behaviors for more accuracy.
+- The tree displays filtered members by default, select a node and change filter in the datagrid to display all members

 - An index engine is available for autocompletion, still in work but it's quite effective.
 Please avoid this function on python modules, brakes are broken!

+- Analysis and output details are based on templates, so it's easy to add new types/behaviors for more accuracy.

-- if you want test the debug mode to contribute :
+- if you want to test the debug mode to contribute :
-  - launch iph with iph.debug()
+  - launch iph with iph.debug() to activate the logger
   - press F10 on some selected controls to display details
   - unit tests are quite basic for now, but it helps to spot basic functionnal bugs.

+# NOTES
 I tried WPF with this project and finally it helped me __a lot__ to
 understand bindings and relationship between the several classes, and also spot some convenient attributes (like DataContext on every controls)
 Did i understand wpf the right way ?
 The question remains.